gurungkshitij/gurungkshitij.github.io/about/index.md

 ---
 <hr/>
 <strong> <center> I am Kshitij Gurung and welcome to my Website!</center></strong>
 <center>I am a motivated learner with a great passion for data science and analytics.
-I recently graduated from St. Olaf College with a Bachelor in Economics, Mathematics, Statistics and Data Science.My interests lie in the intersection of data science and health care, sports & exercise, and econometrics.  </center>
+I recently graduated from St. Olaf College with a Bachelor in Economics, Mathematics, Statistics and Data Science.
+My interests lie in the intersection of data science and health care, sports & exercise, and econometrics.

-<center>Besides my professional work, I love speding time playing soccer, working out (powerlifting), cooking, hair cutting, and Singnig. </center>
+Besides my professional work, I love speding time playing soccer, working out (powerlifting), cooking, hair cutting, and Singnig. </center>

 <hr/>
 <center>